What is behavioral biometrics?

 Behavioral biometrics vs behavior analysis

-As explained above behavioral biometrics is different from physical biometrics, it is also different from behavioral analysis.
+As explained above, behavioral biometrics is different from physical biometrics.
+It is also different from behavioral analysis.
 The latter is useful in situations where the need is to analyze what a consumer interacts with in a web service to help understand the context to the actions taken.

 Types of behavioral biometrics

-- Body movement: Also called kinesthetics, this category of behavioral biometrics is used to analyze a consumer’s unique body movements such as posture, gait, handling a device.
+- Body movement: Also called kinesthetics, this category is used to analyze a consumer’s unique body movements such as posture, gait, handling a device.
 Every individual has a unique way of positioning the body, walking style, and holding a mobile device.
 For instance, position of the body can help understand the distribution of the body weight whereas gait analysis can provide insights on how swiftly the consumer moves or the length of steps taken.

 - Voice inputs: It is used to analyze the patterns due to sound variations that occur when a person speaks.